Catherine Pickstock

 Catherine Jane Crozier Pickstock (born 1970) is an English philosophical theologian.
 Best known for her contributions to the radical orthodoxy movement, she has been Norris-Hulse Professor of Divinity at the University of Cambridge since 2018 and a fellow and tutor of Emmanuel College, Cambridge.
 She was previously Professor of Metaphysics and Poetics.

 Early life and education

-Pickstock was born in 1970 in New York City, United States, but grew up in England.
+Catherine Jane Crozier Pickstock was born in 1970 in New York City, United States, but grew up in England.
 Though not raised in the Church of England, she credits her grandparents with introducing her both to Anglican liturgy and to the ethical-political concerns of the Anglican tradition.

 She was educated at Channing School, an all-girls private school in Highgate, London, England.
 Having won a choral scholarship, she studied English literature at St Catharine's College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1991.
 Interested in the relationship between poetics and metaphysics, she then moved into philosophical theology and undertook postgraduate studies in this field at the Faculty of Divinity, University of Cambridge.
 She completed her Doctor of Philosophy (PhD) degree in 1996 with a thesis titled The Sacred Polis: Language, Death and Liturgy.
 Her doctoral supervisor was John Milbank.